Jayshua/migrate-postgres/readme.md

 (Where 1445127772215 is the current timestamp)

-Running `pg-migrate -d "postgres://user:password@localhost.dev/database write`
+Running `migrate-postgres -d "postgres://user:password@localhost.dev/database write`

 Will write the database schema to a .yml file in the current directory